cerner/terra-framework/packages/terra-infinite-list/docs/ProgressiveLoadingList.md

 # Terra InfiniteList - Progressive Loading

 To limit the impact of large data sets, progressive loading of list items is available through the InfiniteList.
-As the InfiniteList approaches the bottom of the it's scrollHeight the `onRequestItems` callback will execute, allowing the implementation to lazy load data into the list.
+As the InfiniteList approaches the bottom of its scrollHeight the `onRequestItems` callback will execute, allowing the implementation to lazy load data into the list.

 ## State Management
 First we'll be defaulting our state to an empty array of items, a null page key, and false for isFinishedLoading in the constructor.